>TOPICS

 Neo-Buddhism

 However, Ambedkar’s posthumously published work The Buddha and His Dhamma caused outrage in established Buddhist circles.
-The reviewer of the Buddhist journal Maha Bodhi criticized Ambedkar’s thesis that Buddhism was primarily social teaching.
+The Buddhist journal Maha Bodhi criticized Ambedkar’s thesis that Buddhism was primarily social teaching.

 Above all, the four noble truths [Duhkha, Samudaya, Nirodha, and Magga] are missing [in Ambedkar’s Navayana Buddhism].
 20